chaosaffe/issue-sync/README.md

+# WIP: This is a heavy rework of issue-sync, which may or may not be accepted upstream.

+The documentation below **does not** represent the current state of the project.
+For usage you will have to read the code while the refactoring is underway.

 # issue-sync

 Issue-sync is a tool for synchronizing GitHub and JIRA issues.
 It grew out of a desire to maintain a public GitHub repo while tracking private issues in a JIRA board; rather than require people to keep up with both sources, we decided to make *one* the single source of truth.

+## To Do

+  - [ ] filter users based on gh org membership
+  - [ ] md -> jira syntax handling (i.e. https://github.com/FokkeZB/J2M/blob/master/src/J2M.js)
+  - [ ] issue transitions
+  - [ ] issue assignments
+  - [ ] issue type selection
+  - [ ] issue labels

 ## Usage